procf/colloids-setup/03-HOOMDblue-Install-Guide.md

 # HOOMD-blue Installation and Setup Guide

-This is a guide to installing [HOOMD-blue] for use in the PRO-CF Colloids Team.
+This is a guide to installing [HOOMD-blue] for use in the Rheoinformatic Colloids Team.
 This guide is optizimed for macOS and includes instructions for [installation on Discovery](/03-HOOMDblue-Install-Guide.md#installing-on-discovery) and [installation on your own computer](/03-HOOMDblue-Install-Guide.md#installing-on-your-local-computer).

 [Last Update: November 2023]